-- The general contractor is required to maintain $1 million in general liability insurance coverage, have 3 references within the last 12 months, show that they are in good standing with their creditors and can provide a detailed bid broken down into labor and materials.
+- The general contractor is required to maintain $1 million in general liability insurance coverage, have 3 references within the last 12 months, show that they are in good standing with their creditors, and provide a detailed bid broken down into labor and materials.

 Draw Request Inspections

-After the 4th draw request, a punch list containing any unfinished, outstanding tasks is handed down by the 203k consultant to the contractor.
-The 5th draw, held as a retainage is issued after the final inspection.
+The Certified FHA 203k Renovation Consultant creates a punch list for the contractor containing any unfinished items at the 4th draw request.
+The 5th and typically the final draw payment is typically held until the final inspection.
 At this point, the project will be successfully completed with no unfinished tasks.
 A 203k lien release form that absolves both the borrower and the lender is entered between the buyer and the contractor.
 The contractor is required to provide a 12 month warranty on the completed work.